Creation of the Estonian Subjectivity Dataset: Assessing the Degree of Subjectivity on a Scale: LLM Annotation

 \subsection{Initial trial}

 To test whether LLMs can produce usable subjectivity annotations, we first prompted several models with eight texts representing different levels of subjectivity.
 Only texts with low disagreement between annotators were selected.
-All tested LLMs produced scores that were fairly similar to those of human annotators, ever without providing example texts, differences between LLM and human scores ranging from 1 to 18.
-Based on these results, the outputs were considered valid, indicating that larger scale annotation with LLMs was feasible.
+All tested LLMs produced scores that were fairly similar to those of human annotators, even without providing example texts, differences between LLM and human scores ranged from 1 to 18.
+Based on these results, the outputs were considered valid, indicating that larger-scale annotation with LLMs was feasible.

 During the initial LLM trial phase, the prompt asked the model not only to assign a subjectivity score but also to provide an open-ended explanation for it.
 This was intended to help reduce variability in the outputs and to offer additional information for prompt development if needed.
 The explanation was required to be in English; otherwise, it tended to fluctuate between English (the language of the prompt) and Estonian (the language of the analyzed text).